Shining light on short-range atomic ordering in semiconductors alloys

-Figure~\ref{fig:Fig3}{a} displays normalized \ac{pl} spectra acquired at $\SI{80}{\kelvin}$ under $\SI{1.9}{\kilo\watt\per\cm\squared}$ excitation density for samples annealed at selected temperatures ($\SIrange{300}{450}{\degreeCelsius}$, \fref{tab:Table1}{}), benchmarked against unannealed alumina-coated controls.
-Alumina encapsulation preserves spectral characteristics while providing modest ($10\%$) intensity gain, likely due to suppressing non-radiative recombination via surface passivation of dangling bonds~\cite{gupta2013b}.
-Three trends emerge across all annealed samples: (i) monotonic blueshift commensurate with rising annealing temperature, indicating progressive bandgap widening; (ii) pronounced \ac{pl} intensity enhancement, reaching twenty-fold at $\SI{450}{\degreeCelsius}$, consistent with reduced nonradiative recombination; and (iii) stable \ac{fwhm} (average of $19.0 \pm \SI{4}{\meV}$), suggesting high compositional uniformity.
-Spectra exhibit single symmetric peaks (Supplementary Note Fig.~S4, Supplementary Note 3) confirming that the $\Gamma$-minimum lies sufficiently below the $L$-minimum to prevent intervalley tunneling~\cite{pezzoli2014}.
-The as-grown reference exhibits a narrow average \ac{pl} bandgap of $488 \pm \SI{4}{\meV}$, consistent with \ac{tem}-\ac{edx} and \ac{hrxrd} evidence of shell compositional stability, and closely aligned with Assali \textit{et al.}~\cite{assali2017a}, who reported a bandgap of $510 \pm \SI{5}{\meV}$ for nanowires with a similar geometry ($\SI{50}{\nm}$ core, $\SI{200}{\nm}$ shell) to those measured herein, at $\SI{80}{\kelvin}$.
-The variation in emission energy among these studies can arise from several factors, including \ce{Sn} content non-uniformity (Supplementary Note 1).
+Figure~\ref{fig:Fig3}{a} displays normalized \ac{pl} spectra acquired at $\SI{80}{\kelvin}$ for samples annealed at selected temperatures (\fref{tab:Table1}{}), benchmarked against unannealed alumina-coated controls.
+Alumina encapsulation preserves spectral characteristics while providing modest ($\approx10\%$) intensity gain, possibly due to suppressed non-radiative recombination via surface passivation of dangling bonds~\cite{gupta2013b}.
+Three trends emerge across all annealed samples: (i) a monotonic blueshift commensurate with rising annealing temperature, indicating progressive bandgap widening; (ii) pronounced \ac{pl} intensity enhancement, reaching twenty-fold at $\SI{450}{\degreeCelsius}$, consistent with reduced non-radiative recombination; and (iii) stable \ac{fwhm}, suggesting uniform average composition.
+Spectra exhibit single symmetric peaks (Supplementary Information Fig.~7, Supplementary Information section 3) confirming that the $\Gamma$-minimum lies sufficiently below the \onecolumngrid \adjustimage{width=0.73\textwidth,center,caption= {\textbf{Spectroscopic and structural evolution of \ce{Ge}/\GeSn{}{} with thermal annealing.} \textbf{a}, $\SI{80}{\kelvin}$ \ac{pl} spectra for nanowires annealed across a range of temperatures ($\SIrange{300}{450}{\degreeCelsius}$) compared to as-grown, unannealed ($\SI{25}{\degreeCelsius}$), alumina-coated control samples (yellow-green curves); all are normalized to their peak maximum.
+The graded colored band illustrates the bandgap blueshift with $T$.
+Dashed red lines denote the \ac{jdos} model line shape fits (\fref{eq:jdos_lineshape}{} in Methods).
+The excitation power density was fixed to $\SI{1.9}{\kilo\watt\per\cm\squared}$ for all samples. \textbf{b}, Extracted bandgap shift $\Delta E^{\text{Expt.}}_g$ plotted against annealing temperature (dashed line is guide to the eye).
+Error bars denote three standard deviations. \textbf{c}, $k^2$-weighted \ac{exafs} spectra, $k^2\cdot\chi(k)$, acquired at the \ce{Sn}-K edge.
+The line plotted below each spectrum displays the normalized residual.
+For all temperatures, the residuals remain below $10^{-2}$. \textbf{d}, Corresponding Fourier transforms, $|\mathrm{FT}(k^2\cdot\chi(k))|$ as a function of radial distance $R$.
+Each trace is segmented into two regions: the unshaded area (left) highlights the dominant \knn{1} peak with its associated y-axis, and the shaded gray region (right) isolates the typically weaker \knn{2} and \knn{3} peaks, for which a secondary (right-side) y-axis with expanded scale is provided.
+Dashed gray lines serve as guides to the eye for each peak.},label={fig:Fig3},nofloat=figure,vspace=\bigskipamount}{Fig3.pdf} \twocolumngrid $L$-minimum to suppress intervalley tunneling~\cite{pezzoli2014}.
+The as-grown reference exhibits a narrow average \ac{pl} bandgap of $488 \pm \SI{4}{\meV}$, consistent with \ac{tem}-\ac{edx} and \ac{hrxrd} evidence of shell compositional stability and closely aligned with prior literature~\cite{assali2017a} for nanowires of similar geometry and composition (Supplementary Information section 1).